Generic Propecia (Finasteride) vs. Merck Propecia

 As mentioned above, finasteride is the active ingredient in Propecia.
 It’s available in several forms prescribed at various dosages, depending on the condition being treated.

-• Brand-name Propecia is sold exclusively as a 1-milligram tablet.
+• Brand-name Propecia is sold exclusively as a 1 mg tablet.
 Each tablet is intended for once-daily use.

-• The 1-milligram and 5-milligram finasteride dosages are prescribed for different purposes.
+• The 1 mg and 5 mg finasteride doses are prescribed for different purposes.

-• The 1-milligram version of generic finasteride is intended for use as a hair loss treatment.
-As with brand-name Propecia, this medication should be taken once a day to treat hair loss.
+• The 1 mg version of generic finasteride is intended for hair loss treatment.
+As with brand-name Propecia, this medication should be taken once a day.

-• The 5-milligram version of generic finasteride is generally used to treat benign prostatic hyperplasia.
-This finasteride dosage isn’t intended for use as a treatment for male pattern baldness and shouldn’t be used for this purpose.
+• The 5 mg version of generic finasteride, known as Proscar, is generally used to treat benign prostatic hyperplasia.
+This dosage isn’t intended to treat male pattern baldness and shouldn’t be used for this purpose.

 Side Effects of Propecia vs. Finasteride